Kia Sorento SUV - Practicality & boot space

 Kia Sorento interior space & storage

 The first two rows in the Sorento offer plentiful headroom and legroom for adults, so there shouldn't be any complaints, even on long trips.
 Headroom for passengers in the third row has been improved too, and sliding the middle row forwards slightly even provides decent knee room, which is a rarity.
-Every passenger also gets their own cup holder and USB charging port to keep them and their devices topped up.
+Every passenger also gets their own cup holder and USB charging port.
 Even hybrid versions have their battery pack and electric motor placed beneath the floor, where they have minimal impact on passenger or luggage space.
-When the plug-in hybrid arrives, it will also be offered as a seven-seater.

 There's a huge 821 litres of boot space when the rearmost row of seats is stowed (813 litres for the hybrid), extending to around 2,000 litres with all seats folded.
 For comparison, the Land Rover Discovery Sport has a 754-litre boot, extending to 1,794 litres.